SelaseKay/ColorSelector/README.md

 #### Using ColorSelector in Your Layout Files
 ![](Images/xml_colorselectorview.png)

+If view is not displayed, rebuild your project and that should solve your problem.

 Finally, the image below guides you on how to implement the listeners for the buttons(**right arrow**, **left arrow**, **checkbox**) in the ColorSelector View